mufkuw/m-paperless/CONTRIBUTING.md

 # Organization Structure & Membership

-Paperless-ngx is a community project.
+M-Paperless is a community project.
 We do our best to delegate permission and responsibility among a team of people to ensure the longevity of the project.

 ## Structure